CP Violation in Rare Lepton-Number-Violating $W$ Decays at the LHC: Summary Discussion

-A signal of CP violation would be the measurement of a nonzero difference in the rates of the decay $W^- \to \ell_1^- \ell_2^- (f'{\bar f})^+$ and its CP-conjugate.
+A signal of CP violation would be the measurement of a nonzero difference in the rates of the decay $W^- \to \ell_1^- \ell_2^- (q'{\bar q})^+$ and its CP-conjugate.
 This type of CP asymmetry requires that the two interfering amplitudes have both CP-odd and CP-even phase differences.
 The CP-odd phase difference is due to different $W$-$\ell$-$N_1$ and $W$-$\ell$-$N_2$ couplings.
 A CP-even phase difference can be generated in two ways, via propagator effects or oscillations of the heavy neutrino.
 Both are taken into account in our study.

 Our analysis has two pieces, theory predictions and experimental prospects.
 On the theory side, we have computed the expression for the CP-violating rate asymmetry $\ACP$ [Eqs.~(\ref{ACPsimple}) and (\ref{xydefs})].
 We consider neutrino masses in the range $5~{\rm GeV} \le M_N \le 80~{\rm GeV}$.
-(Smaller masses do not work at the LHC because such neutrinos are so long-lived that they generally escape the detector before decaying.)
+(The LHC has poor sensitivity to smaller masses.)
 For various values of the neutrino mass, we compute the potential size of $\ACP$.
-For low masses, e.g., $5~{\rm GeV} \le M_N \le 20~{\rm GeV}$, we find that (i) the contribution of neutrino oscillations to the CP-even phase is much suppressed compared to that from propagator effects, and (ii) $\ACP$ can be large, $\gsim 0.7$.
-For large masses, e.g., $M_N \ge 60$ GeV, the contribution of neutrino oscillations to the CP-even phase becomes important, but has the effect of reducing the CP asymmetry, $\ACP \le 0.2$.
+For low masses, e.g., $5~{\rm GeV} \le M_N \le 20~{\rm GeV}$, we find that (i) the contribution of neutrino oscillations to the CP-even phase is much suppressed compared to that from propagator effects, and (ii) $\ACP$ can be large, $\gsim 0.9$.
+For large masses, e.g., $M_N \ge 60$ GeV, the contribution of neutrino oscillations to the CP-even phase becomes important, but has the effect of reducing the CP asymmetry, $\ACP \le 0.6$.

 On the experimental side, we want to determine the smallest value of $\ACP$ that can be measured at $3\sigma$ at the LHC.
 This depends on the number of observed events, and we use {\tt MadGraph} to find this for three versions of the LHC: (i) the high-luminosity LHC (HL-LHC, $\sqrt{s} = 14$ TeV), (ii) the high-energy LHC (HE-LHC, $\sqrt{s} = 27$ TeV), (iii) the future circular collider (FCC-hh, $\sqrt{s} = 100$ TeV).
-We focus on the trilepton final state -- $W^\pm \to \ell_1^\pm \ell_2^\pm \ell_3^\mp \nu_3$ -- and assume an experimental efficiency of 5\% \cite{Sirunyan:2018mtv}.
+We assume an experimental efficiency of 1\% \cite{Khachatryan:2015gha, Khachatryan:2016olu}.
 The one input required is the size of the heavy-light neutrino mixing parameter $|B_{\ell_1 N_1}|^2$.
 Taking into account the present experimental constraints, in our analysis we take $|B_{\ell_1 N_1}|^2 = 10^{-5}$.